yanzaaa/passline/docs/BUILD_JOURNAL.md

 ### Non-obvious decisions recorded

 - **Grading filter is `(cue_index, rule)` not just `cue_index`**: The Blender ToS corpus has pre-existing violations.
-Cue 3 in the FR corpus already has high natural CPS even before any defect is injected.
+Cue 3 in the FR corpus already has high natural CPS before any defect is injected.
 Filtering only by `cue_index` would flag it as a false positive in the grading test.
-The fix: filter by the exact `(cue_index, rule)` pairs from the manifest.
+Fix: filter by the exact `(cue_index, rule)` pairs from the manifest.
 - **`measured_value` stores full precision**: CPS values in `Finding.measured_value` must equal `cue.cps` exactly — no rounding.
 Property tests assert `abs(finding.measured_value - cue.cps) < 1e-6`.
 - **Meaning-level defects excluded from rule engine grading**: The `meaning_changed` rule is deliberately absent from the rule engine.
-Manifests split defects into `DETERMINISTIC` and `MEANING_LEVEL` categories; the rule engine is only graded against the former.
+Manifests split defects into `DETERMINISTIC` and `MEANING_LEVEL` categories; the rule engine is graded only against the former.

 ### Result